 - publish two editions of our annual California Grain Catalog

-- put on a Small Grains Field Day for area organic farmers looking to share experiences and expand their knowledge base about cultivation to post-harvest handling
+- put on two Small Grains Field Days for area organic farmers looking to share experiences and expand their knowledge base about cultivation to post-harvest handling

 - produce educational material about baking with local whole grains, varieties commonly grown in the state, and specific applications for those varieties

 We hope you will join us in strengthening and enriching our regional grain economy by supporting the California farmers and producers who work hard to bring you healthful, whole grain.

 Core TeamDave Miller, Mai Nguyen, Leyna Lightman, Nate Siemens